matt-REGIS/MSSE652/README.md

 - Added table view to TasksViewController to hold tasks
 - Added right bar button to add tasks
 - Added AddTaskViewController to save tasks

+Week 7

+- Created SocketSvc to connect to chat server using NSStream
+- Created MessageViewController to hold a tableview for messages and a send button